syagawa/cameyamasan/README.md

     * Arduino IDE or VSCode + platformIO

 ## 1. Compile Timer Camera X

+Compile software for camera on PC and write it to Timer Camera X.

 ### Compile source to Camera by Arduino in PC